-There’s a massive difference between “practicing your righteousness before other people in order to be seen by them” (meaning praised by them; Mt 6:1), and letting “your light shine before others, so that they may see your good works and give glory to your Father who is in heaven” (Mt 5:16).
+There’s a massive difference between “practicing your righteousness before other people in order to be seen by them” (meaning praised by them; Matt 6:1), and letting “your light shine before others, so that they may see your good works and give glory to your Father who is in heaven” (Matt 5:16).
 Ray Ortlund’s father, and all faithful servants before and after him, have chosen to live so as to bring glory to God, not self.

 The Bread and Cheese of Hundreds